Please go to our coronavirus pages for the latest guidance, how services are affected, and what help is available.

 Food is considered to be ready for delivery to the ultimate consumer if the packaging will not be changed prior to sale by the eventual retailer.
 The wholesaler must, therefore, ensure that the food complies with the Regulations unless the retailer will repackage it.
 For example, a wholesaler sells cans of soft drinks to retailers in trays.
 The cans themselves will not be altered before reaching the ultimate consumer.
 The soft drink is, therefore, ready for delivery to the ultimate consumer and must have the correct labelling in English.

 The information on food sold by wholesalers must appear as described above for retailers.
-Alternatively, the mandatory information (please see 'Labelling of prepacked foods') can be supplied on documentation supplied previously or accompanying the food.
+Alternatively, the compulsory information (please see 'Labelling of prepacked foods') can be supplied on documentation supplied previously or accompanying the food.
 However, if this method is used, the name of the food, durability indication, storage conditions and business details must appear on the external packaging.

 The same rules apply to the packaging of food sold to catering establishments* if food is prepared in the course of a business and is intended to be supplied to the consumer in that packaging. [*'Catering establishments' include restaurants, canteens, pubs, clubs, schools or similar, and mobile caterers such as fast food vans.]

 Where the food is not intended to be sold to consumers in the packaging (for instance, where it is intended to be sold to a catering establishment) less compulsory information is required.

 'Labelling of prepacked foods' provides information on the compulsory requirements for all prepacked foods.
 This applies to all food labelling in the UK, regardless of whether the food is produced here or not.

 If you are considering importing food from outside the UK, you may also find it useful to look at the information on imported food on the Food Standards Agency website.
 This site provides information about the legal requirements affecting different types of food that you may be considering importing (not only labelling).